bdeanindy/ringcentral-toggle-softphone-dev-mode/README.md

     ```
     source ~/.profile
     ```
-6. Now you are ready to start using this script
+6. Now you are ready to start using this script:

-## Usage
+* To turn your soft phone on for use with your RingCentral Sandbox account, from the terminal issue the command `rcsand`
+* To turn your soft phone on for use with your RingCentral Production account, from the terminal issue the command `rcprod`

+## What is happening under the hood

 This utility provides three functions for developers working with the RingCentral Platform and their Desktop Softphone: